seqan/seqan/manual/source/Tutorial/Iterators.rst

 This section will show you how to define different kinds of iterators.

-The metafunction :dox:`ContainerConcept#Iterator Iterator` can be used to determine the appropriate iterator type for a given a container.
+The metafunction :dox:`ContainerConcept#Iterator` can be used to determine the appropriate iterator type for a given a container.
 Some containers offer several kinds of iterators, which can be selected by an optional argument of Iterator.
-For example, the tag :dox:`ContainerIteratorTags#Standard Standard` can be used to get an iterator type that resembles the C++ standard random access iterator.
+For example, the tag :dox:`ContainerIteratorTags#Standard` can be used to get an iterator type that resembles the C++ standard random access iterator.
-The more elaborated :dox:`ContainerIteratorTags#Rooted Rooted` iterator, i.e., an iterator that knows its container, can be selected by specifying the :dox:`ContainerIteratorTags#Rooted Rooted` tag.
+The more elaborated :dox:`ContainerIteratorTags#Rooted` iterator, i.e., an iterator that knows its container, can be selected by specifying the :dox:`ContainerIteratorTags#Rooted` tag.
 The construction of an iterator in SeqAn, e.g. for a :dox:`DnaString Dna String`, could look like the following:

 .. code-block:: cpp